robertzk/vim-rbone/README.markdown

 * `:Twrite` sends a chunk of text to another pane.
 Give an argument like `windowtitle.2`, `top-right`, or `last`, or let it default to the previously given argument.
+* `:Tcommitwrite` sends a line as the commit message for the given file to an adjacent pane.
+   Give an argument like `windowtitle.2`, `top-right`, or `last`, or let it default to the previously given argument.
+The current line in the editor will be remove and used as the commit message.
 * `:Tattach` lets you use a specific tmux session from outside of it.

 Would you like to paste a shell command into another pane over and over again?